Students with Disabilities in Higher Education: Enrollment Data, Outcomes, and Inclusion

 It’s important to recognize how overlapping identities affect how students experience inclusion — or don’t.
 For example, a 2013 GLSEN study of over 8,000 students ages 13-21 found that LGBTQ+ students with disabilities were more likely than those without disabilities to be disciplined at school, involved with the justice system, or drop out.

-Graduation Rates of Students With Disabilities
+College Graduation Rates for Students With Disabilities

 What About After Graduating College?

 The unemployment rate for people with disabilities drops with higher levels of education.
-Even so, bachelor’s degree-holders with disabilities face higher unemployment rates than those without disabilities.
+Even so, bachelor’s degree holders with disabilities face higher unemployment rates than those without disabilities.

 Disability, Financial Aid, and Student Loan Forgiveness